GST111: Use of English I

 • Copyright Rules: The legal rights of creators over their original works.

-• Infringements: The consequences of violating copyright and ethical standards in academic and professional writing.
+• Infringements: The consequences of violating copyright and ethical standards.